Julia Mejia

-Julia Mejia is a Dominican-American politician and former news reporter currently serving as At-Large City Councilor in Boston, Massachusetts.
+Julia M. Mejia is a Dominican-American politician and former news reporter currently serving as At-Large City Councilor in Boston, Massachusetts.
 Elected in 2019, Mejia is the first Latina elected to the council.

 Early life and career

 Born in the Dominican Republic and raised by a single mother, Mejia came to the United States when she was five years old.
 She graduated from Dorchester High School and earned a Bachelor of Arts from Mount Ida College.

 Mejia worked as a reporter for MTV News covering the 2000 U.S. presidential election and an organizer with Massachusetts Charter Public School Association.
 She is the founder of Collaborative Parent Leadership Action Network (CPLAN).

 Boston City Council

 Mejia has served on the Boston City Council since early 2020.
 She is regarded to be a progressive member of the Democratic Party.

 First term (2020–2021)

 Mejia ran for one of four at-large Boston City Council seats in November 2019 in a field of eight candidates.
 After a recount, she won the fourth seat by one vote.
 Mejia took office on January 6, 2020, becoming the first immigrant to serve on the council.

 In June 2020, Mejia (along with Ricardo Arroyo, Andrea Campbell, Kim Janey, and Michelle Wu) was one of five members of the Boston City Council to vote against Mayor Marty Walsh's 2021 operating budget for the city.
 Mejia wrote, "I am no longer interested in having drip-drop incremental changes that expect us to continue to hope and pray and wait some more about finally having the type of budget that really reflects the needs our people find themselves in today."